marcospb19/dotin/README.md

             └── launch.sh
 ```

-Like before, it's all linked and working, now, if you try to edit the files at your home, you'll actually end up editing the files inside of `~/dotfiles`.
+By organizing the files in this structure, `dotin` knows what their original location was.

 ## Sync With GitHub

-With all configs living inside a single folder, we can easily turn it into a repository and back them up using `git` and `GitHub`:
+With all configs inside the `~/dotfiles` folder, now we can turn it into a repository using `git`:

 ```sh
 # Just the usual GitHub repository setup